ZHANG-Enming/ZHANG-Enming.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-It is the best decision I have ever made to change my field from vehicle engineering to education.

 Hi, I am an educational researcher specializing in the field of learning from errors, currently working at [new affiliation].
 My interest in educational research was sparked during my undergraduate years, fueled by teaching experiences at cram schools during summer and winter vacations.
 This led me to pursue a six-year master-to-doctoral program at the College of Education, Zhejiang University, where I majored in curriculum and teaching methodology.
 My international experiences, which include visits to India for one week, Germany for one month, and Japan for one year, enriched my understanding of global educational practices and enabled me to approach educational issues from diverse perspectives.